sgbj/jasmine-tfs-reporter/README.md

 npm install --save jasmine-tfs-reporter
 ```

-Example protractor.conf.js for adding to Angular CLI:
+Example protractor.conf.js for adding the reporter to the Angular CLI e2e tests:

 ```js
 // Protractor configuration file, see link for more information